DanielTakeshi/deformable-ravens/README.md

 # Miscellaneous

-If you have questions, **please use the public issue tracker**, rather than emailing the authors.
+If you have questions, **please use the public issue tracker**, so that all of us can benefit from your questions.

 If you find this code or research paper helpful, please consider citing it: